dhellmann/pymotw-3/source/socketserver/index.rst

     :start-after: #end_pymotw_header

-The response from this threaded server includes the identifier of the thread where the request is handled:
+The response from this threaded server includes the identifier of the thread where the request is handled.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'socketserver_threaded.py'))